Ian-MacGregor/DyalogDockerARM64/README.md

 If you set one of the environment variables `LOAD`, `CONFIGFILE` or `DYAPP` in the container at startup, the settings will be used by the interpreter when it is launched.
 For example, if the directory `/home/mkrom/myapp` contains your application, you can mount this directory into the running image as `/myapp` and start your application from the workspace `boot.dws`within the directory as follows:

-`docker run -v /home/mkrom/myapp:/myapp -e LOAD=/myapp/boot.dws`
+`docker run --platform linux/arm/v7 -v /home/mkrom/myapp:/myapp -e LOAD=/myapp/boot.dws`

 As the application runs, any changes that it makes to the `/myapp` directory will immediately be visible from outside the container.
 You will need to add the settings for RIDE if you want to be able to interact with the application while it is running (other than by inspecting the contents of mapped directories).